HSLdevcom/team-infodevops/docs/one-pagers/CI-CD-Design-Proposal.md

 As an example to demonstrate why the need of standardization exists, recently, there was an initiative to integrate code formatting into each and every project.
 The initiative was consumed by implementing manual changes in every source-code repository and in each repo's CI/CD pipeline definitions.
-This could have been implemented easier if some standard templates had been used for implementing the CI/CD pipelines.
+This could have been implemented easier if some standard reusable workflows had been used for implementing the CI/CD pipelines.

-Another example that can prove the usefulness of shared GitHub Actions templates is in case of increasing some programming language (eg: Java, node.js) version or some other build-tool related technology.
+Another example that can prove the usefulness of shared GitHub Actions reusable workflows is in case of increasing some programming language (eg: Java, node.js) version or some other build-tool related technology.
-This can be done only in the templates and reuse them as needed, instead of changing each and ever pipeline definition.
+This can be done only in the reusable workflows and reuse them as needed, instead of changing each and ever pipeline definition.

-By implementing a standard way that will be based on GitHub Actions shared templates that will be used subsequently to create specific CI/CD pipelines, in a situation as the one described above, cross-functional aspects that can be implemented just at the template level, rather than changing all the CI/CD pipelines.
+By implementing a standard way that will be based on GitHub Actions shared reusable workflows that will be used subsequently to create specific CI/CD pipelines, in a situation as the one described above, cross-functional aspects that can be implemented just at the template level, rather than changing all the CI/CD pipelines.

 ## How?

-As it was already mentioned, the standardization will be implemented by creating some shared GitHub Actions templates that can be subsequently used for existing projects and reused in case of new projects that will be developed from now on.
+As it was already mentioned, the standardization will be implemented by creating some shared GitHub Actions reusable workflows that can be subsequently used for existing projects and reused in case of new projects that will be developed from now on.

+Two alternative ways of how to implement the standardization for CI/CD pipelines have been identified:

+1. Split the pipelines into separate `yml` definitions, i.e. `ci.yml` and `cd.yml`;

+### Pros:
+- this approach will follow the Single Responsibility Principle, as CI and CD will be separated in two different `yml` definitions;
+- the reusability will be increased as `cd.yml` is similar from one combination of programming language and build tool to another;
+- the complexity of each definition will be lowered compared to an alternative `ci-cd.yml` definition.

+### Cons:
+- as the separation will be implemented, it does make sense to have the CD running only for passing CI run.
+CI requires building a Docker image so that the tests can be run inside of it.
+After the CI workflow ends, normally its contents would disappear and the CD workflow would have to rebuild the Docker image.
+It's not just extra work.
+There's a theoretical chance that CD will rebuild the Docker image differently, for example because of `apt update` which is tricky to use version pinning with.
+Then the tests would have been run with a different container than the one running in `dev` and `prod`.
+- this solution will overcomplicate the entire GitHub Actions workflow and setup

+2. Use a single `ci-cd.yml` definition that will contain both pipelines

+### Pros
+- the GitHub Actions workflow will not be overcomplicated by the necessary sharing of the build Docker image between the CI and CD;
+- straightforward definitions for each programming language and build tool combinations;

+### Cons
+- all the listed Pros from the first solution will not be maintained in this scenario.

-The templates will be covered as **two reusable workflows**:
+Given these facts the reusable workflows will be covered as a single `ci-cd.yml` definition:
-- `ci.yml` -> triggered on PRs and pushes; runs up to Docker build (no push)
+- the CI-related stages will be triggered on PRs and pushes; runs up to Docker build (no push)
-- `cd.yml` → triggered on `main`/`dev` branch merges or tags; handles image publish + deploy
+- the CD-related stages will be triggered on `main`/`dev` branch merges or tags; handles image publish + deploy

 ### 1. Java + Maven
 **Tools:** `mvn`, `spotless`, `JUnit`